FrederikTobner/cellox.vim/README.md

 ### Using Plug

-You can quickly install the plugin using [plug](https://github.com/junegunn/vim-plug) by adding the following line to your Vim or NeoVim configuration file Vim-Plug plugin section
+You can quickly install the plugin using [plug](https://github.com/junegunn/vim-plug) by adding the following line to your Vim or NeoVim configuration file plugin section

 ```vim
 Plug 'FrederikTobner/cellox.vim'